Airline Pilot Taxes 101

 Airlines typically pay pilots a fixed amount, also known as a per diem, to cover meals and incidental expenses incurred during a trip.
 Prior to 2018, airline pilots could deduct business expenses that exceeded the per diem they received.
 While per diem that does not exceed the federal per diem rate is still excluded from taxable income, airline pilots may no longer deduct business expenses over the federal rate.

 Airline pilots have to deal with confusing reporting requirements on their tax returns, more so than the average taxpayer.
-To ensure an accurate return, it's best to ask for expert help from a reputable tax service.
+To ensure an accurate return, it's best to ask for expert help from a reputable business tax service.